telerik/ajax-docs/controls/editor/managing-content/content-area-appearance/using-contentareacssfile-property.md

 3. All styles form the **ContentAreaCssFile.css** file can be toggled via the [Show/Hide Border tool](#showhide-border-tool) (![](images/editor-toggletableborder.gif));
 4. Only a single external CSS file can be used for stylization.

+You can also compare the conceptual differences of **ContentAreaCssFile** and** CssFiles collection** usage here—[ContentAreaCssFile vs. CssFiles]({%slug editor/managing-content/content-area-appearance/contentareacssfile-vs-cssfil%}).

 ## Basic Usage

 >important This approach is available only when [ContentAreaMode]({%slug editor/functionality/editor-views-and-modes/contentareamode-property%}) is iframe.
 Using a content area rendered as a DIV element does not offer native capabilities to add external CSS files.